jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 Could bertolarsim be revolutionized with the use of AI?

-Well... maybe not that much, but it was worth it to give it a try.
+Well... maybe not that much, but it was worth to give it a try.

-## GANS where technology and tradition (could) meet
+# GANS where technology and tradition (could) meet

 With the insightful courses we had during the SaturdayAI lessons, we learned about the latest innovations on the field of Deep Learning, such as the different architectures, convolutional, recurrent, autoencoder... as well as the different uses such as the reinforcement learning, generative adversarial networks, reinforcement learnning.

-The quesion at this point was, could the magic of generative adversarial networks used to create different things such as images, [filter etc etc] to create new doinus?
+The quesion at this point was, could the magic of generative adversarial networks be used to create new doinus?

-What did we need for that purpose?
+If so, what did we need for that purpose?

+Data!
+Of course.

 # Gathering the data

 Fortunetly for us (and for the basque kulture) there exists a entity, Bertsozale Elkartea, who has a webpage that includes all the known doinus, around 3000, with their meta-data included.
 It is in basque, but just in case you wanted to give it a look. [https://bdb.bertsozale.eus/web/doinutegia/emaitzak?bilatu=&izena=&hidden_izena=&mota=0&sortzailea=&hidden_sortzailea=&bertsolaria=&hidden_bertsolaria=&jasotzailea=&hidden_jasotzailea=&jasoa=&hidden_jasoa=&urtea=&kriterioak_gorde=1].
 And well... you know what they say right?
 It's easier to ask forgiveness than get permission...
 So...
-We scrapped the web.
+We scrapped the web (thank you bertsozale for your work, and sorry for overloading your servers and getting your data wihout formally asking permission).
 First we downloaded the metadata of the doinus.
-We made a selection of the most used ones considering the number of syllables and type, and we donwloaded the 'Zortziko/Txiki' ones that had 7 syllables in the first berse followed by 6 in the second.
+We made a selection of the most used ones considering the number of syllables and type, and we donwloaded the 'Zortziko/Txiki' ones that had 7 syllables in the first berse followed by 6 in the second which decreased the list of doinus to around 200.

 ## Midi format